answersLogoWhite

 Antiinflammatories and rest will help somewhat with the pain, but the actual damage will not heal itself.
 Over time scar tissue should form which may stabilise the meniscus and the joint somewhat, but osteoarthritis will still develop.
 Normal treatments for osteoarthritis will then be needed.
 The jury really is still out as to whether release of the meniscus is better than nothing, or even complete removal

-Can a torn tendon heal without surgery?
+Can a torn meniscus heal on its own?